APMonitor/begin_java/08-IfStatements.md

 ## Try it Yourself!

 ### Activity 8.1
-For this activity you will write a simple calculator that can do addition, devision, multiplication, and addition.
-Your program should first ask what type of opperation the user would like to do and then as for two numbers.
+For this activity you will write a simple calculator that can do addition, division, multiplication, and addition.
+Your program should first ask what type of operation the user would like to do and then as for two numbers.

 Here is an example of the output from this program.
 ```
-What opperation would you like to do?
+What operation would you like to do?
 Type one of the following (+, -, *, /)
 +
 What is your first number?
 3